Zblocker64/provider-stats/readme.md

 ## Getting Started

-These instructions will cover usage information the Akash Deploy setup of this project.
+These instructions will cover usage information the Cloudmos Deploy of this project.

 ### Deploying